Sarcomatoid Mesothelioma

 • VA benefits

 Besides access to high-quality medical care, veterans can also get monthly financial payouts through VA benefits.
-Veterans with mesothelioma often receive over $3,000 a month via these benefits.
+Married veterans with mesothelioma receive nearly $4,000 a month via these benefits as of 2024.

 • Legal compensation